-Following its work on Ireland’s Well-being Framework: Consultation Report, NESC has now begun a second phase of work to support the development of a comprehensive well-being framework.
-Two areas will be focused on:
+Following its work on Ireland’s Well-being Framework: Consultation Report, NESC began a second phase of work to support the development of a comprehensive well-being framework.
+The first area of work in this phase is:

 Therefore NESC will consider how a well-being framework could support a deeper and fresh understanding of the factors that lead to inequality and disadvantage in Ireland, and how to break the pattern of continuing and inter-generational inequity.
 This work will also explore some of the vulnerabilities and inequalities which became more evident during the pandemic.